ramitos/domain.js/readme.md

 # domain.js

-get the domain from a url
+get the domain from an url

 ## installation